 The SLC STAR program represents an opportunity to highlight successful programs implemented within your state, especially those that can be replicated across state lines to improve the region as a whole.

-The Southern Legislative Conference is seeking applications for its newly formed State Transformation in Action Recognition (STAR), the SLC adaptation of the CSG Innovations Awards Program, started in 1975 and recently transitioned to a regional level.
+The Southern Legislative Conference is seeking applications for its State Transformation in Action Recognition (STAR), the SLC adaptation of the CSG Innovations Awards Program, started in 1975 and recently transitioned to a regional level.

 The STAR program identifies and promotes innovative ideas and programs from the Southern region’s best problem solvers: the states themselves.
 The SLC welcomes applications from a wide array of state agencies, departments, and institutions operating within the executive, legislative, and judicial governmental branches.
 Following a review process, finalists will be invited to present at the SLC annual meeting in Little Rock, Arkansas, July 29, 2014, and two exceptional programs will be selected by a panel of experienced policy professionals as models of efficiency and effectiveness in state governments in the Southern region.
 Finalists will be notified of their selection by June 16, 2014.